Benjamin Ginsberg (lawyer)

-Benjamin L. Ginsberg (born c.
+Benjamin Langer Ginsberg (born c.
 1952) is an American lawyer.
 He is most well known for his work representing the Republican Party and its political campaigns, candidates, members of Congress and state legislatures and governors, as well as corporations, trade associations, businesses, and individuals participating in the political process.

-Before his August 2020 retirement, he was a partner at Jones Day.
-Prior to that, he worked at Patton Boggs, LLP.
+He retired in 2020 as a partner at Jones Day.
+Prior, he had been a partner at Patton Boggs for over two decades.

 Early life, education and journalism work

-Ginsberg was raised in a Jewish family and received his bachelor's degree from the University of Pennsylvania in 1974.
-While at Penn, he was involved in the school's newspaper, The Daily Pennsylvanian, where he served as a reporter (1970–72), contributing editor (1972) and editor-in-chief (1973).
+Ginsberg was raised in a Jewish family and received his bachelor's degree from the University of Pennsylvania in 1974.While at Penn, he was involved in the school's newspaper, The Daily Pennsylvanian, where he served as a reporter (1970–72), contributing editor (1972) and editor-in-chief (1973).

 After college he spent five years as a newspaper reporter for The Boston Globe, Philadelphia Bulletin, The Berkshire Eagle, and The Press-Enterprise.

-Ginsburg received his Juris Doctor from Georgetown University in 1982.
+Ginsberg received his Juris Doctor from the Georgetown University Law Center in 1982.
 While in law school, he worked in the Capitol Hill office of Representative George Brown Jr. (D-CA).